Skip to navigation Skip to content

 Determining special circumstances

-It is not possible to set out a complete list of relevant factors to be taken into account.
-Consider each case on its own merits.
+It is not possible to set out a complete list of relevant factors to be considered.
+The special circumstances waiver requires consideration of a person’s circumstances in their entirety.
+Consider each case on its own merits

 Interaction of 'administrative error' and special circumstances